Mach1Studios/slate/source/includes/_mach1decode.md

 Mach1Decode supplies the functions needed to playback Mach1 Spatial VVBP formats to a stereo stream based on the device's orientation, this can be used for mobile device windowing or first person based media such as AR/VR/MR without any additional processing effects required.

 ## Summary Use

-The Mach1Decode API is designed to be used the following way:

-Setup Step (setup/start):

 ```cpp
 void setup(){
     mach1Decode.setDecodeAlgoType(Mach1DecodeAlgoSpatial);